lixianphys/lixianphys/README.md

 I’ve worked on all sorts of projects, coding up models and toolboxes for scientific computing.

-Recently, I’ve been diving deep into computer vision, working on an AI-driven image classifiers and medical imaging project.
-It’s a field that combines my love for problem-solving and data-driven solutions.

 I’m all about solving tough problems that have a real impact and love driving innovation with data.
 Always looking for exciting challenges to dive into!